 Consolidating super accounts avoids multiple sets of fees and charges.
 AUSfund does not offer additional member services that may be of value to you including insurance or investment choice.
 Therefore, moving your super out of your AUSfund account into your active super account may be a better option.
 Read more.

 If you do not know if you have another super account, please check with your current or previous employers which fund(s) they made super contributions to on your behalf.
-If you cannot find another active super fund, you can set up a new one.
+If you cannot find another active super fund, you can set up a new account with a fund of your choice.

 It will depend on your personal circumstances.
 First, contact your super fund to see if they still hold your super on your behalf.